tpmorris/WhatIfNotes/TimNotes.md

 6.6 Why is there so much about surrogate effect modification here?
 Is this making any new points?

 ## Chapter 7 *Confounding*

+7.2 'requires adjustment for the variables *L* via standardisation or reweighting'.
+Why are they so married to these two?
+Why not just 'requires adjustment for the variables *L*'?